Exporting a MySQL Database via phpMyAdmin

 Exporting Databases via cPanel’s Backup

-Alternatively, you can also use the Backup feature of your cPanel as demonstrated in the video guide above.
+Alternatively, you can also use the Backup feature of your cPanel, as demonstrated in the video guide above.

 - Log in to the cPanel.

-- Under the Files section, click Backup.
+- Look for the Files section, click Backup.

 - Scroll down the Backup page and locate Download a MySQL Database Backup.